nevet/CP3101B-WebProgramming/README.md

 **Note**

 I installed `XAMPP` as my localhost.
 It's an open source (free) and easy-to-use local server that supports `PHP`.
 Also, to make deployment easier, I coded a small script, `deploy.sh`, to automate the deployment process.
 Currently, `deploy.sh` will copy the web folder to `xampp/htdocs` and have some necessary configs done (such as file permission change).
 I will use `deploy.sh` to automate the deployment process to CP3101B server.

+## Lab 5

+This lab talks about `DataBase`.
+The lab requires to make the puzzle interface in Lab 4 interacts with a MySQL database.
+The database should record the best step count and the best solving time for each map.
+For my application, this requirement is a bit meaningless, since my graph instance are all auto-generated, so it's very unlikely to get an identical graph.
+The live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab5).